 243 years ago, the population of the thirteen colonies woke up on the first full day of their independence from Great Britain.
 Approximately 2.5 million people deemed it right and necessary to stand against the might of the world’s greatest empire and its 8 million people just in the United Kingdom.

 Little did anyone know that approximately 23,000 people would die from disease and the effects of war – all for the sake of freedom from the tyrant known as King George III.

 For the last 243 years, America has been at war for 226 of those years.
 Whether you agree with the reasons for each war, American men and women have been willing to give everything in order to help preserve our freedoms.

 Yesterday, on July 4th, Americans celebrated our independence.
 Fireworks exploded over numerous cities in celebrations that had nothing to do with what political party we may ascribe to.
 People stood side by side regardless of their religious affiliation or even lack thereof.

 One of our privileges in America is the right to buy and sell property.
-I would love to be able to help you fulfill the American dream.
-Call me at 307-286-0396.
+We would love to be able to help you fulfill the American dream.
+Call us today at 307-635-0303.